 There are five common content curation strategies for corporate learning.
 Learning professionals can use these to complement, supplement, and update the content of their current training courses.

 The first method is called aggregation, and it’s the most common flavor of learning content curation.
-Aggregation involves gathering relevant information about a topic and storing it into a single location.
+Aggregation involves gathering relevant information about a topic and storing it in a single location.
 To put it more simply, aggregation is collecting and compiling information for easier, on-demand access later.

 An example of training content curation through aggregation is an RSS feed that features a collection of learning videos about a topic.
 A website that specifically compiles content from different niche blogs is also an example of aggregated curation.